This chapter introduces Oracle Identity Management integration, its components, structure, and administration tools.

 This chapter contains these topics:

-Keep employee records in Oracle Human Resources consistent with those in the Oracle back-end directory.
+Keep employee records in Oracle Human Resources consistent with those in Oracle Internet Directory.
 Oracle Directory Integration Platform provides this synchronization through the Oracle Directory Synchronization Service.

-Notify certain LDAP-enabled applications—such as Oracle Application Server Portal (Oracle Portal)—whenever changes are applied to the Oracle back-end directory.
+Notify certain LDAP-enabled applications—such as Oracle Application Server Portal (Oracle Portal)—whenever changes are applied to Oracle Internet Directory.
 The Oracle Directory Integration Platform provides this notification through its Oracle Directory Integration Platform Provisioning Service.

 Throughout the integration process, Oracle Directory Integration Platform ensures that the applications and other directories receive and provide the necessary information in a reliable way.